maedakosuke/cpp_util/README.md

 My utility functions using std::filesystem, etc.

 ### No Rights Reserved
 Lisence is CC0.
-Anyone can use the code without limitation.
+Anyone can use the codes without limitation.